AliaksandrTsimokhau/aws-mentoring/materials/06_provisioning_services/Readme.md

 - Understand templating basics and change sets

 - Know how to deploy applications using CloudFormation

 - Be able to explain SSM concepts, its categories and use cases

+## Self check:

+1. If you dont want to apply updates to CFN template right away, but just check the changes, what do you need?
+2. What will you do to deploy several CFN stacks at once?
+3. Can you deploy a resource on condition using CFN?
+If yes, how?
+4. How can you use the same template for multiple environments?
+5. Where can you view the results of template execution?

 ## Recommended Trainings: